 Jair Bolsonaro, Brazil’s 38th president, has conjured a model of development that has become the nation’s Boitatá.

-After just over 100 days in power, he has shown his ability to create flaming unashamedly neoliberal, anti-ecologist, and divisive development monster.
+After just over 100 days in power, he has shown his ability to create a flaming unashamedly neoliberal, anti-ecologist, and divisive development monster.
 The president is leading the 212 million people living in the world’s fifth largest country towards the abyss of unsustainable and socially excluding development.

 Myth of Ever-Higher Growth